stef/zphinx-zerver/README.md

 On a production debian system this should work: `zig build install --prefix . -Drelease-safe=true -Dtarget=x86_64-linux-gnu.2.25`

-You might want to give permission to bind to ports below 1024:
+You might want to give permission to bind to ports below 1024 (if you run this as recommended on port 433):
 ```
 sudo setcap 'cap_net_bind_service=+ep' ./bin/oracle
 ```